 Unsure how to get to grips with oily skin?
 Before you get too frustrated, know that oily skin has real unsung benefits.
 Rich in natural lipids it’s strong, supple, plump, and resilient.
 Because it’s well protected it’s less likely to be prone to the roughness, sensitivity and fine lines that are the hallmark of dry skin.
 The obvious downside?
 It’s more prone to blocked pores, blackheads and blemishes.

 And this leads to the biggest mistake people with oily skin make – harsh regimes that make the problem worse.
 Oily or blemished skin needs a gentle approach.

-Don’t over-cleanseYou might love the squeaky-clean feel of a freshly-washed face but too much cleansing or using harsh detergents makes oily skin even oilier.
+1. Don’t over-cleanseYou might love the squeaky-clean feel of a freshly-washed face but too much cleansing or using harsh detergents makes oily skin even oilier.
 How?
-Sebum is produced naturally by skin to help seal in moisture, and keep it supple and protected against irritants.
-Stripping away oil sends a signal to oil glands to produce even more.
+Sebum is produced naturally to help seal in moisture and keep skin supple and protected.
+Stripping away that oil sends a signal to the oil glands to produce even more.
 It also destroys the microbiome, the ecosystem of friendly bacteria that helps keep skin calm and healthy.
 The result?
 Skin is even more prone to breakouts.